 - Other native plant nurseries in the Portland metro area

 - Contact the WRC for assistance if you are looking for plants for a non-profit organization, community of faith, or a riparian landowner, as there may be assistance available.
-The Portland Bureau of Environmental Services has a native plant minigrant program for those who own property along a creek.
+The Portland Bureau of Environmental Services has a native plant minigrant program for those who want to add native plants to their landscape.

 - Native Plant Society of Oregon - Portland chapter publishes Guidelines for Native Landscaping.